light-and-ray/bunker3d-to-gzdoom/readme.md

 1. Heuristic algorithm removes hidden linedefs and resolve overlapping ones, e.g. back side of a crate which fills only bottom half of the level height, overlaps a wall -> this algorithm cuts the wall in this place and leaves only the other top half of the wall
 1. Work in progress...

 Requires `python`, `java`, `javac` and python dependencies listed below.
-To run the program use extract the original games into `./jars/...` folders, and use `./convert.sh` to convert
+To run the program extract the original games into `./jars/...` folders, and use `./convert.sh` to convert

 ```bash
 python -m venv env